Content Strategies for When the Well Runs Dry

-As adept as you may be in analytics and other components of content marketing, there is always more to master.
+As adept as you may be in and other components of content marketing, there is always more to master.
 So, it may be a good idea to further your education in content marketing.

 The education you get when becoming a Content Marketing Specialist, for example, includes ideation and brainstorming.

 The Collat School of Business tells us that “Content marketing, while certainly rooted in marketing practices and processes, also demands creativity and the ability to plan and create written and sometimes visual content according to the overarching marketing strategy.”

 In other words, you must have the creative chops to not only come up with the latest and greatest content ideas but to also see them to fruition.